cuppachino/hexgate/README.md

 [![License](https://img.shields.io/github/license/cuppachino/hexgate?color=ffca4a)](https://github.com/cuppachino/hexgate/blob/528f647166eddef82e0ceb15ac8feafb56e97773/LICENSE)
 [![npm (scoped)](https://img.shields.io/npm/v/hexgate?color=%23fb3e44)](https://www.npmjs.com/package/hexgate)

 [Hexgate](https://www.npmjs.com/package/hexgate) is a work-in-progress LCU suite.
 It is **not** endorsed by Riot Games.
 You can find out more about what that means [here](https://www.riotgames.com/en/legal).
-Thank you Riot ❤️ for providing a public API for us to play with.
+Thank you Riot ❤️ for keeping the LCU open.
 If you have any questions, feel free to join the [cuppachino discord](https://discord.gg/HEd72YnzVq).

 Please refer to the [wiki](https://github.com/cuppachino/hexgate/wiki) for more info.